-The findings of our study which are based on interviews of 21 members of religious minorities are organized in two themes: first, bias and invisible barriers for agency of religious minorities; second, political approaches to agency of religious minorities.
+The findings of our study are organized in two themes: first, bias and invisible barriers for agency of religious minorities; second, political approaches to agency of religious minorities.

 Bias and Invisible Barriers for Agency of Religious Minorities

 In this section, our focus is on the scope for agency shaped by the extant field of religious diversity.
-Based on qualitative data, we indicate how our participants constructed their agency in Turkey.
+Based on qualitative data, we indicate how our participants constructed their agency.
 We observed that religious minorities engaged with the barriers they faced and attempted to resist the structure of inequality.
-We have reached this theme towards the following codes: favouritism, difficult to find job, unfavourable perception regarding “Alevi” and “Christians”, avoidance to provide employment, avoidance to communicate, unfair treatment, and unfair promotions.
+We have reached this theme towards the following codes: favouritism, difficult to find job, unfavourable perception regarding “Alevi” , avoidance to provide employment, avoidance to communicate, unfair treatment, and unfair promotions.

 In the diagnosing process of field for agency of religious minorities, we faced a number of interviews, which complains regarding current understanding of religious minorities and barriers related to workplace and promotion.
 Participants discussed invisible barriers in micro, meso and macro level of society.
 Micro level includes interpersonal relations and communications, meso level includes organizational level of understanding about minorities, and macro level includes government policies regarding religious minorities.
 A 26- year- old “Alevi” management trainee in the private sector recounted: